Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Experiments

 \subsection{Main Results}

-\mypara{Results on DyCheck.} Table~\ref{tab:dycheck_rendering} reports results on DyCheck validation views, which are close to the input trajectories. \ourmethod consistently outperforms baselines across nearly all metrics; qualitative examples are shown in Figure~\ref{fig:val_iphone}.
-However, these validation views remain relatively easy.
+\mypara{Results on DyCheck.} Table~\ref{tab:dycheck_rendering} reports results on DyCheck validation views, which are close to the input trajectories. \ourmethod consistently outperforms baselines across all metrics; corresponding qualitative examples are shown in Figure~\ref{fig:val_iphone}.
+However, these validation views remain relatively easy due to the proximity to the input views.
 The more significant improvements emerge under extreme novel viewpoints (Figure~\ref{fig:extreme_iphone}), which are not included in Table~\ref{tab:dycheck_rendering} but are essential for assessing robustness under severe viewpoint shifts.
-Please see Appendix~\ref{sup:more_baseline} for extra baselines, and Appendix~\ref{sup:tracking} and~\ref{sup:per_scene_dyCheck} for tracking and per-scene results.
+Our results avoids the collapse and distortions observed in the baselines.
+Please refer to Appendix~\ref{sup:exp} for the tracking results and per-scene comparison.

 \mypara{Qualitative results of extreme novel view synthesis on DAVIS.} We evaluate on selected monocular videos from the DAVIS dataset, which include fast motion, deformation, and self-occlusion.
 As ground-truth geometry is unavailable, we focus on qualitative comparisons.
 As shown in Figure~\ref{fig:extreme_davis}, \ourmethod yields more plausible geometry and coherent reconstructions under extreme viewpoint shifts, where the baseline often exhibits distortion, blur, or artifacts.